gdt050579/AppCUI-rs/docs/chapter-2/backends.md

 | Cursor Blinking | Yes             | Yes        | -       | -       | -            | Yes       |

 **Remarks**:
-1. **True colors** support requires the feature `TRUE_COLORS` to be enabled (keep in mind that by doing this you also increase the size of your Color and Character structures - if you don't need this or your terminal does not support true colors, you will only allocate aditional space that will not be used).
+1. **True colors** support requires the feature `TRUE_COLORS` to be enabled (keep in mind that by doing this you also increase the size of your Color and Character structures - if you don't need this or your terminal does not support true colors, you will only allocate additional space that will not be used).
-2. **Cursor blinking** is not supported by all terminals (the AppCUI can enable - show/hide the cursor, but it is the terminal job to make it blink)
+2. **Cursor blinking** is not supported by all terminals (AppCUI can show or hide the cursor, but it is the terminal's job to make it blink).

 In terms of the output method, each backend uses a different approach: